ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 This is a list of projects suggested by ArduPilot developers for `GSoC 2024 <https://summerofcode.withgoogle.com/>`__.
 These are only suggestions so if you have your own ideas then please discuss them on the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ or on the `discuss server here <https://discuss.ardupilot.org/c/google-summer-of-code>`__.
 We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2024.

-- Rover AutoTune
+- Visual Follow-me using AI
-- Camera and Gimbal enhancements
+- MAVProxy AI chat enhancements
-- Multicopter Swarm Avoidance
-- ROS2 support
 - WebTools automated log analysis

 See lower down on this page for more details for some of the projects listed above